 Why MedLite ID?

-Approximately half a million medical-error-related deaths occur annually in the United States.
-The 9th leading cause of death in those cases are related to infusion confusion and look-alike infusion tubing.
-For each additional infusion line, the odds of an error increase by 3%.
+Approximately 440,000 medical-error-related deaths occur annually in the United States.
+The 9th leading cause of death in those cases are related to look-alike tubing.
+For each additional medication, the odds of an error increase by 3%.
 Infusion-related errors are estimated to add more than $2 billion annually to U.S. healthcare costs.
 MedLite ID can eliminate infusion confusion by ensuring the primary medication infusion line is prominent and visually distinct from all other lines in the environment.

 How does MedLite ID work?